ElektraInitiative/libelektra/src/plugins/spec/README.md

 ## Error Handling

-In case there is an error, warning or information, it is appended to the `parent key`.
+In case there is an error or warning, it is appended to the `parent key`.

 ### Example